I spent decades watching media move people.

 The first Nike pilot produced spectacular results.
 We expected that.

-The second pilot - different market, different culture, completely different people - produced exactly the same numbers.
+The second pilot had a different market, different culture, completely different people.
+Exact same numbers.

 That's when I knew.
 Not that the methodology worked.
 I already believed that.
 What I knew in that moment was something bigger: the brain doesn't negotiate with culture.
 It processes information the same way in every room, in every country, in every organization.
 Which meant the results weren't about Nike.
 They were about working with the mind rather than forcing it into submission.